RistoBIn/international-website/src/pages/about/social-responsibility.md

 ---
 templateKey: about-social-responsibility
-title: Sustainability Impact
+title: Sustainability impact
-seoDescription: Social responsibility is important to SEALAB.
+seoDescription": Social responsibility is important to SEALAB.
 Learn why.
-heading: Sustainability Impact
+heading: Sustainability impact
 description: >-
   SEALAB is dedicated to contributing to sustainable development, and safeguarding the ocean space is integral to our vision of giving everyone the